gumaerc-testorg/21m.351-fall-2008/content/pages/syllabus.md

 Listening
 ---------

 We shall explore twentieth century and contemporary works in class, using scores and recordings.
 In addition, I ask that you immerse yourself in the music of our time on your own.
 As with language acquisition, immersion is a key to understanding and competence.
-Outside listening should include both recordings (with scores) and live concerts, with a weekly journal assignment as described in the [listening]({{< baseurl >}}/pages/listening) section.
+Outside listening should include both recordings (with scores) and live concerts, with a weekly journal assignment as described in the {{% resource_link b962dbc2-3265-9c25-25c6-d5d827d112dc "listening" %}} section.

 Summary Calendar
 ----------------